 As with Transfer of Status, two assessors will be nominated by your supervisor, in consultation with you, and appointed by the department.
-Your confirmation work should be submitted directly to your assessors.
+Your confirmation work should be uploaded to your Confirmation of Status application in Student Self Service.
 Your confirmation work should normally contain:

-- The planned list of chapters for your DPhil thesis. - An outline of the content of each chapter, highlighting research achievements to date and work remaining to be completed. - A detailed presentation of some results, e.g. a completed chapter. - A timetable for submission.
+- The planned list of chapters for your DPhil thesis. - An outline of the content of each chapter, highlighting research achievements to date and work remaining to be completed.

+- A detailed presentation of some results, e.g. a completed chapter. - A timetable for submission.

 You must also hand in a list of seminars, workshops and colloquia attended, to make a total of at least 20 hours over your career.
-The assessors will also examine your skills training and broadening programme, to ensure that the required number of hours have been completed.
-If you are still taking one or two courses in your third year you may apply for confirmation of status, but this will not be granted until these courses are satisfactorily completed.
+The assessors will also examine your skills training and broadening training, to ensure that the required number of hours have been completed.